dolphindb/api-java/README.md

 It needs to run in Java 1.8 or higher environment.

-The Java API follows the principles of interface-oriented programming.
-The Java API uses the interface class Entity to represent all data types returned by DolphinDB.
-Based on the Entity interface class, according to the data type of DolphinDB, the Java API provides 7 extension interfaces: scalar, vector, matrix, set, dictionary, table and chart.
-These interface classes are included in the com.xxdb.data package.
+Java API adopts interface-oriented programming.
+Java API uses the class interface "Entity" to represent all data types returned from DolphinDB.
+Java API provides 7 types of extended interfaces: scalar, vector, matrix, set, dictionary, table and chart based on the "Entity" interface and DolphinDB data forms.
+They are included in the package of com.xxdb.data.
 Extended interface classes | Naming rules | Examples
 ---|---|---
 scalar|`Basic<DataType>`|BasicInt, BasicDouble, BasicDate, etc.